suranjitpartho/BestClassifier01_LoanCase/README.md

 # BestClassifier01_LoanCase
-In this project we tried to find out the best classifier to predict whether a loan case will be paidoff or not.
-This dataset is about past loans of 346 customers whose loan are already paid off or defaulted.
+In this project I tried to find out the best classifier to predict whether a loan case will be paidoff or not.
+The dataset I used is about past loans of 346 customers whose loan are already paid off or defaulted.

 Algorithms used to build model:
 - k-Nearest Neighbor